side menu

 • Staff Schedule group, where shift options and work schedules for company employees are created and stored, and the planned and actual working time of operators is recorded.

 • Directories group, which stores apps that record data for working with the workspace.
-For example, you can set up rules for automatically determining priority when creating a request, create price lists, add customer levels, etc.
+For example, you can set up rules for automatically determining priority when creating a request, create price lists, etc.

 1. Internal Users app, which is added to the System apps workspace.
 This app records company employees who can be specified as applicants when creating requests.